Branch out on your next trip by staying in a tree-house hotel along the beach or in a remote rainforest.

 It’s the vibrant cacophony of the rainforest, by contrast, that’s on display at Tranquil Resort, a working coffee and vanilla plantation in southern India.
 Chances are high that guests might find themselves in a not-so-tranquil situation: nose-to-nose with howler monkeys, who reportedly dance on the roof at night and have even startled guests by bursting into bathrooms.
 “I’ve found nowhere else like it in the world,” says former (unshaken) guest Haley Spurway.

 Modern tree houses present a rare opportunity to drive past the McResort and break free of travel’s predicable stops and well-traveled routes.
-Up in the leaves, you’ll find something unique and exceptional—surely the reward of any good journey.
+Up in the leaves, you’ll find something unique and exceptional.